-Sure, it is my spiritual responsibility to do that because I’m “the keeper of my sister” but I can’t do that unless she asks me to speak the truth into her life.
+Sure, it is my spiritual responsibility to do that because I’m “a keeper of my sister” but I can’t do that unless she asks me to speak truth into her life.
 And if she is not willing to listen, there is nothing I can do.

-I am a woman; I know how important it is for a girl to get married.
-But, more often than not, when a girl gets desperate to get married and finds someone to marry her, she doesn’t want anyone to stand in her way.
+I’m a woman; I know how important it is for a girl to get married.
+But, more often than not, when a girl gets desperate to get married and finds someone to marry her, she doesn’t want anyone to stand on her way.

-Once a girl said to me, “He is my dream man.
-He loves me in the way I always wanted to be loved by a man.
-He has some problems which he will soon grow out of it.”
+“He is my dream man.
+He loves me in the way I used to dream to be loved by a man.
+He has some problems which he will soon grow out of it,” once a girl said to me.

 Did she hear me?
-Oh, no, she turned a deaf ear.
-She refused to hear anything which would stop her anticipated, long waited wedding, a wedding all her friends were also looking forward to.
+Oh, no, she turned a deaf ear to any advice.
+She refused to hear anything which would stop her anticipated, long waited wedding; a wedding all her friends were also looking forward to.